fvaleri/strimzi-debugging/sessions/007/README.md

 ```

 The old partitions will be only removed once the reassignment process is complete, so make sure that there is enough
-space to accommodate for this extra storage requirement.
-If the process completed successfully, we can check the topic
+disk space to accommodate for this extra storage requirement.
+If the process completed successfully, we can check the
-configuration again.
+topic configuration again.

 ```sh
 [strimzi@client-1664115586 kafka]$ bin/kafka-reassign-partitions.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \